Hello again. This is Steve from SKG Renovations with another Redblock budget bathroom remodel post.

-As you can see in the video, my first grout removal step was to drill some pilot holes to 1/4″ depth.
+As you can see in the video, the first grout removal step is to drill some pilot holes to 1/4″ depth.

-But unlike the video, I would suggest that you drill at least four or five pilot holes within the grout removal area before attempting to use a grout removal tool.
-The more grout you remove with the pilot holes, the easier it will be to remove the rest.
+At least four or five pilot holes in the grout is a good idea.
+The more pilot holes, the easier it will be to remove the rest of the grout.

 Be very careful not to drill deeper than 1/4″ because you may unintentionally drill through the waterproofing membrane.

 If you follow this pre-drilling strategy, you can easily remove the rest of the grout with a simple and inexpensive grout removal tool.
 You can buy this hand tool online or at any home improvement warehouse to remove the rest of the grout quickly and efficiently.

 You can also use an oscillating saw (multi-saw) or a Dremel (or equivalent) to remove the grout.
 Both of these methods are pretty darn fast at removing grout, but I wouldn’t recommend using them unless you’ve had some experience with this kind of tool.

 Step 4 – Clean Notches & Dry Fit

 After grout removal, be sure to clean out the install notches thoroughly.
 I generally use my shop vac to make sure there is no debris left, and to keep any dust out of the air.